eric-b/LocalSmtpRelay/README.md

 # LocalSmtpRelay

-*LocalSmtpRelay* purpose is to act as a simple SMTP relay to another SMTP.
+*LocalSmtpRelay* purpose is to act as a simple local SMTP relay to another remote SMTP.

 It has been made to easily provide access to an SMTP server for services running on (trusted) local network (LAN) without having to give real account password to these services.
 For example, if you want to use Gmail's SMTP, you would need to give access to your account to any program requiring your SMTP settings.
 This access allows not only to send emails but also to read them (with proper IMAP or POP3 settings).
 The idea of this program is to set your actual account password only in one place (this SMTP relay), and to make other services to send emails through this SMTP relay.